YingxuanHu/Rust-CLI/README.md

 ### Intent Routing, Workflows, and Command Learning

 In this project, a **workflow** means a user-facing action that expands into a **series of individual commands** (e.g., multiple `git` steps) with **previews + explicit confirmation** before execution.
-We use this term throughout the CLI because many “smart” behaviors (git automation, running commands suggested by the LLM, and saving custom commands) share the same plan/confirm/execute pattern.
+We use this term throughout the CLI because many “smart” behaviors (git automation, running commands suggested by the LLM, and saving custom workflows) share the same plan/confirm/execute pattern.

 #### Tiered Intent Resolution (how text becomes an action)